esheldon/ngmix/README.md

 Note this code is still under heavy development, including an alternative implementation in C++.
 No stable API is yet provided.

+Also numba itself is under even heavier development, and in fact recent releases have broken backwards compatibility.
+This version only works with the 0.11 release series.

 examples
 --------